raduschirliu/job-hunter-ats/README.md

    - You may want to download these to the same directory as the location where your sqlite database will be created

 4. The database of this project is named `"JobHunterDb.sqlite"` and by default, it will be located in the root directory of the project.
-The location can be changed by changing the following code in `cpsc-471-project\cpsc-471-project\Startup.cs`
+The location can be changed by changing the following code in `job-hunter-ats\job-hunter-ats\Startup.cs`
    ```cs
    public const string DBLocation = "Data Source='{DESIRED_LOCATION}'"
    ```